 - Helping people build their companies (if you want to work in Operations)

 - Helping people get jobs (if you want to work in HR)

 - Working on the business side (if you want to work in sales or leadership)

 - Working on the creative side (if you want to work in graphic design or strategy)

 - (The next question will likely be about how you do what you do.
 Choose this introduction if you love talking about the future of your work.)

 - I am trying to figure out where to go from x, but we will see.
 I have time to figure it out.
 In this instance x will be an explanation of what you studied or the last project you were excited about.
 Before you finish talking, ask them: “What do you think your next career move will be?”
 This conversation tends to be about the non-linearity of life in general.

 - I am learning about x right now, which is very exciting.
 What learning edge are you experiencing in your work?
 You will likely be asked why or how you are learning x.
 If you are excited about learning and expanding your skill set, choose this introduction.

 Get an online introduction to networking through this instructional video or through a collection of ebooks about networking.
-Once you’re ready to start practicing your introductions, attend a Networking Made Easy workshop.
+Once you’re ready to start practicing your introductions, attend a Talking to Professionals workshop or Career Chat: Networking.